rubenbe/opensoho/doc/hass.md

 The Home Assistant integration is currently limited, but can be used to notify when an OpenWRT device is no longer checking in with OpenSOHO (the router/AP becomes *unhealthy*)

 First add an API user to OpenSOHO using the admin interface.
 This is safer than using your admin account.
 OpenSOHO uses access tokens which are valid for 3 years.
-This means we need to update it reguraly.

 ## Generating an initial token